-LVT 2015 r 2012 wh 2007 rosé A very reliable address, with old vineyards for the Vacqueyras.
+LVT 2018 r 2017 wh 2007 rosé A very reliable address, with old vineyards for the Vacqueyras.
+It keeps a low profile, but quality is very regular.
 The Vacqueyras Cuvée de l’Ermite red was a ***(*) STGT wine in 2014, and a ****(*) STGT wine in both 2015 and 2016 - some achievement, since all are tasted blind!
 The Gigondas Beauchamp is from vines of over 40 years' average age; vat raised, it is authentic, and in 2018 a good VALUE **** wine

-LVT 2015 r 2015 wh Exuberant wines, lots of oak, a very good merchant range mostly involving the northern Rhône under the Saint Cosme title, with some excellent wines a ****(*) 2015 Côte-Rôtie Le Traquet (pre-bottling), for example.
+LVT 2019 r 2019 wh These are exuberant, stimulating, long-lived wines, lots of oak, also a very good merchant range mostly involving the northern Rhône under the Saint Cosme title, with some excellent wines a ****(*) 2015 Côte-Rôtie Le Traquet (pre-bottling), for example.
 There are very neat Côtes du Rhône reds and whites.

-LVT 2014 r The culture-loving Christian is the son of the legendary Gabriel Meffre.
+LVT 2016 r The culture-loving Christian is the son of the legendary Gabriel Meffre.
 He works in a quiet way and the wines are agreeably understated.
 I feel they have made progress in recent times, with his son François vinifying since 2002.
 40-45% of Gigondas is sold in bulk.

-LVT 2015 r Greater use of oak than in the past, but the wines have good heart.
+LVT 2018 r 2016 rosé Greater use of oak than in the past, but the wines have good heart.
 Whole bunch fermentations.
-The 2015 special, oaked Gigondas Terresses des Dentelles was ****.
+The Tradition comes from five different soils, while the Terrasses des Dentelles is drawn from 400-metre vineyards.
+The 2015, 2017 and 2018 of the special, oaked Gigondas Terresses des Dentelles were all ****, while the Gigondas Tradition red was a ****(*) STGT wine in 2016, pre-bottling.
 There is also a superior Ventoux red.